shoppimon/figcan/README.md

 Figcan - Minimalistic Configuration Handling Library
 ====================================================
-*Figcan* is a minimalistic configuration handling library for Python 3.5 and up.
+*Figcan* is a minimalistic configuration handling library for Python.

 It is designed to help you manage runtime configuration coming from different sources, without making any assumptions about configuration file formats and locations, and while staying super simple to use for common use cases.

-Figcan has no runtime dependencies other than Python version 3.5 or newer.
+Figcan has no runtime dependencies other than Python versions 2.7 or 3.4 and up.

 [![Build Status](https://travis-ci.org/shoppimon/figcan.svg?branch=master)](https://travis-ci.org/shoppimon/figcan)